abhirao-03/forest-fires/README.md

 ### Personal Image
 1. If you'd like to input your own area, head to this link and take a screenshot <a href="https://www.google.com/maps/d/viewer?mid=1OpMoz-v9iOYinQPbBzzx_lBT0QO8h-8&ll=-37.38159633507727%2C148.62546596105895&z=10" target="_blank">Forest Fires</a>.
 2. Place your screenshot in the `src` directory and title it `image.png`
+3. When running the `simulate.py` you will see a plot of your processed image.
+You can close out of this.
-3. Follow the rest of the steps.
+4. Follow the remaining steps.

 ### Running the simulation
 1. Make sure your configurations are as you'd like them in the `settings.json` file.
 2. Go to `app/` and run `simulate.py`.
-3. You should see two sets of plots confirming your simulation before it runs.
-One of the procesed image of your screenshot, the other of your new grid with rivers and a place with started fire.
+3. You should see plots confirming your simulation.
+Once you close the plots, the simulation will run.
 4. Check for any inconsistencies that may cause errors in the simulation, for example if you've started a fire on top of a river.
 5. View your simulation in `results/fire_sim.gif`.